How Much Does It Cost To Wrap A Boat?

 Speed Boat Wraps

-For wrapping a speed boat, you will most likely require about 15 to 25 yards of vinyl, with all-inclusive wrapping prices ranging between $1,500 and $3,000.
+If you’re wrapping a speed boat you probably want about 15 to 25 yards of vinyl, and all in inclusive wrapping prices, roughly speaking, run between $1,500 and $3,000.

 Wraps for Yachts